 - You have to take more of the drug to get the same relief as you did before.

-If you’ve been on an opioid for two weeks or less, you should be able to finish your dose and stop.
-But if you’ve taken it for longer than two weeks or you’re on a high dose (over 60 milligrams daily), you’ll need your doctor’s help to taper yourself off the drug slowly.
+If you’ve been using an opioid for 2 weeks or less, you’ll likely be able to finish your dose and stop on your own.
+If you’ve taken it longer than 2 weeks or you’re on a high dose, you’ll likely need your doctor’s help to taper off the drug slowly.

-Stopping opioids too quickly can lead to withdrawal symptoms like muscle pain, nausea, chills, sweating, and anxiety.
+Stopping opioids too quickly can lead to withdrawal symptoms such as muscle pain and anxiety.
 Your doctor will help you taper off your medication slowly to avoid withdrawal.

-Here are six questions to ask your doctor as you get ready to taper off your opioid medication.
+Here are seven questions to ask your doctor as you get ready to taper off your opioid medication.

 Tapering off opioids too quickly will lead to withdrawal symptoms.
-If you want to get off the drug within a few days, the safest way to do it is at a supervised center.
+If you want to get off the drug within a few days, the safest way to do so is at a supervised center.

 Some people prefer an even slower taper, reducing their dose by about 10 percent a month.
 Your doctor will help you choose the schedule that will be easiest for you to follow.

-Once you’re down to the smallest possible dose, you can start to increase the time between pills.
-When you get to the point where you’re only taking one pill a day, you should be able to stop.
+Once you’re down to the smallest possible dose, you can start to increase the time between doses.
+When you get to the point when you’re only taking one dose a day, you should be able to stop.

-That depends on the dose you were taking, and how slowly you’re cutting down your dose.
+This will depend on the dosage you were taking and how slowly you’re cutting down your dosage.
 Expect to spend a few weeks or months tapering off the drug.

-A gradual taper schedule should help you avoid withdrawal symptoms.
-If you do have symptoms like diarrhea, nausea, anxiety, or trouble sleeping, your doctor may recommend medications, lifestyle changes, or mental health counseling.
+If you experience these symptoms, your doctor may recommend medications, lifestyle changes, or mental health counseling.

 Other ways to relieve withdrawal symptoms include: